Vyral/base-template/_posts/2021-11-08-what-is-your-why.md

 {% include excerpt.html %}

-What’s the main message you should be communicating to your clients? **There’s currently quite a bit of confusion in the marketplace about what exactly our clients need to hear** and what messaging we should be sending them, whether it’s through marketing channels or when we’re at an appointment presenting to them to see if we’re their agent of choice.
+What’s the main message you should be communicating to your clients? **There’s currently quite a bit of confusion in the marketplace about what exactly our clients need to hear** and what messaging we should be sending them.
+This confusion can come up through marketing channels or when we’re at an appointment presenting to them to see if we’re their agent of choice.
 There are three messages we can send our clients or communicate to them in person: what we do, how we do it, and why we do it.&nbsp;

 I’m flipping this on its head and saying that the “why” is what you need to lead with.
 Why we do what we do is the main message we need to communicate to our clients.
 People are inspired by why we do things.
 They need to learn what we do and how we do it, but they’re emotionally attached to our “why.”&nbsp;